On this page:

 Download Tibetan fonts,

-(all Unicode) at TibetanGeeks site.
+at main TibetanGeeks site.

 - Download Monlam BodYig v.3 with instructions for installing in English.
 (Instructions in Tibetan are part of the installer.)

 with information, and links to download, at DigitalTibetan.org.

 Including the new Sambhota TsugRing and YigChung fonts.

 - Download Tibetan fonts, at Sonam Dawa website.